TRANSLATION BUREAU

 And of course, the court’s decision will be 101% guilty, no dice.

-Only in 10 days (period to lodge an appeal) a person (contact person), with whom you have agreed to get you out of the detention centre, can start visit the centre to arrange your departure.
+Only in 10 days (period to lodge an appeal) a person (contact person), with whom you have agreed to get you out of the detention centre can start visit the centre to arrange your departure.
 Before that date, he/she can bring parcels for you through a special counter.

-There are some main restrictions for parcels:
+There are some main restrictions on parcels:

 -Only lump sugar;